bwong42/Song-Tracker-App/README.md

 - **Why is this project of interest to you?**

 This project is of interest to me because I personally play guitar and am continually learning new songs.
 One of the problems that I encountered is that I lost track of the songs that I want to learn, currently learning, and have already learned.
 I would find it super helpful to have an application for every song that I have learned.

+### User Stories ###

+- As a user, I want to be able to add songs to the ones which I want to learn.

+- As a user, I want to be able to view all of the songs that I have already learnt.

+- As a user, I want to be able to rank songs in order of which one I want to learn the most.

+- As a user, I want to keep track of the amount of days that I have been learning a particular song